citruslogic/FIVEstarVC/README.md

-# FIVEstarVC 1.0.1
+# FIVESTARVC 1.1.0

-The FIVEstarVC application makes it easier to check-in/check-out residents in a center.
-It strives to have an straight-forward and intuitive user interface.
-Its development is continuous.
+The FIVESTARVC application makes it easier to check-in/check-out residents in a center.
+It strives to have an straight-forward and intuitive user interface replacing paper forms and spreadsheets.
+It is always a work-in-progress, and its development is continuous.

 Goals of the project:
 ---------------------